Andrew Gardner (newsreader): Thames Television

 From September 1977, he joined ITV London's weekday television franchise Thames Television on a three-year contract to read the news on the new nightly regional Thames At 6 (later Thames News) programme from Mondays to Fridays.
 This was partly due to his desire to be in the public eye less often, and he was assured by a producer that it would be a local programme rather than a parochial one.
-The Southern Television broadcast interruption committed by an unknown hoaxer caused the TV picture to wobble slightly and silence Gardner's voice, which was replaced by a distorted voice purported to be from the Ashtar Galactic Command's Vrillon on 26 November 1977.
-It sent a message that humans needed to stop acting warlike and become more peaceful before it was too late.
 Gardner retired from Thames in mid-1992, before the station ceased broadcasting in the same year and was replaced by Carlton.

 Personal life

 He met his wife Margaret while the two were working in Salisbury, Rhodesia.
 They were married in June 1958, and the couple had four children.

 Death

 Gardner died from a heart attack on 2 April 1999, aged 66, while on a flight to Madeira.
 At the time of his death, he lived in Benenden, Kent.
 A memorial service was held for him on the late afternoon of 14 June 1999 at St Martin-in-the-Fields in Trafalgar Square, London, attended by fellow newscasters and journalists.